vanxuanty95/SCSegamba/README.md

 #### Run

-You can modify the parameters in the **main.py** file and run it with the following command:
+You can modify the parameters in the **main.py** file and run it with the following command (The structure of the dataset folder is set to be consistent with the [TUT](https://github.com/Karl1109/TUT)):

 ``````shell
 python main.py